Rigidity of stable marginally outer trapped surfaces in initial data sets: Introduction

 If the \textsl{strict} dominant energy condition holds, then only the first alternative can happen (and thus $\Sigma$ is conformally equivalent to $\mathbb{C}$).} \end{enumerate} \end{theorem1}

 The statements collected in (1) are well-known and date back to Hawking(in \cite{Haw72}, see also \cite{GS06} for the higher dimensional counterpart), and to Galloway \cite{Gal08} for the part concerning the construction of the foliation $\left\{\Sigma_{t}\right\}_{t\in\left(-\e,\e\right)}$: they have been stated here for completeness.
 Various comments related to Theorem \ref{thm:structconf} are appropriate.
 First of all, the proof of the rigidity statement given in part (2) would be relatively simple if one made the assumption that the MOTS $\Sigma$ has finite total curvature (in which case one could easily adapt the argument given, for minimal surfaces, by Fischer-Colbrie and Schoen in \cite{FS80}) or if, alternatively, one assumed the sectional curvature of $(M,g)$ to be bounded (in which case one could combine the argument given by Schoen and Yau in \cite{SY82} with a preliminary deformation by means of Shi's complete Ricci flow).
 Instead, we do not make any such assumption here and thus the proof of Theorem \ref{thm:structconf} requires a combination of various ideas.
-We also emphasize that in this theorem, the surface $\Sigma$ is not required to be embedded nor to have quadratic area growth and in this generality a rigorous argument is much more delicate than it may look.
+We also emphasize that in part (2) of this theorem, the surface $\Sigma$ is not required to have quadratic area growth (nor to be embedded) and in this generality a rigorous argument is more subtle than it may look.

 We later specify our study to asymptotically flat data and show that, in a wide setting, unbounded stable MOTS do not exist at all unless the spacetime in question is Minkowskian.